+In the 1950s, talking over the music was big, especially on slow songs.
 The question is, what qualifies as a spoken segment in a song?
-The answer is a good poetry or dramatic reading, or some idle chatter and everyday speech.
-As the spoken segment is part of the song, shout outs and cheering instructions to the crowd or band do not qualify.
+The answer is, any of the following: a good poetry or dramatic reading, some idle chatter or everyday speech.
+Shout outs and cheering instructions to the crowd or band do not qualify.

 Quite a few Elvis songs feature spoken segments.
-Obvious ones are That's When Your Heartaches Begin, Are You Lonesome Tonight and I'm Yours
+Obvious ones are That's When Your Heartaches Begin, Are You Lonesome Tonight and I'm Yours.

 1. U.S. MALE